mattiaerre/another-table/challenges/07-FEATURE-TOGGLE-MIDDLEWARE.md

 - Add a `features.js` file containing the [Application-level middleware function](https://expressjs.com/en/guide/using-middleware.html)

-- Wire the middleware w/ the existing app
+- Add the middleware to the existing app

-- Use the middleware in the `restaurant.js` route file in order to set the `includeMenuV2` variable
+- Use the middleware in the `restaurant.js` route file in order to set the `includeMenuV2` variable:

 ```
 router.get('/:id', (req, res) => {